Personal relationships of Paul McCartney: Marriage to Heather Mills

 After having sparked the interest of the tabloids about his appearances at events with former model, amputee, and campaigner against landmines Heather Mills, McCartney appeared publicly beside her at a party in January 2000 to celebrate her 32nd birthday.
 On 11 June 2002, McCartney married Mills in an elaborate ceremony at Castle Leslie in Glaslough, County Monaghan, Ireland, where more than 300 guests were invited; the reception included a vegetarian banquet.
-On 28 October 2003, Mills gave birth to Beatrice Milly McCartney.
+Mills gave birth to Beatrice Milly McCartney.
 She was reportedly named after Mills' mother Beatrice, and McCartney's Aunt Milly.

 On 29 July 2006, British newspapers announced that McCartney had petitioned for divorce, which sparked a media furore.
 On 17 March 2008, the financial terms of the divorce were finalised, with a settlement awarding Mills £24.3 million.
 The settlement stated that McCartney pay their four-year-old daughter Beatrice's nanny and school fees, as well as pay Beatrice £35,000 a year until she is 17, or when she ends her secondary education.
-After the divorce ruling, Justice Hugh Bennett said that, throughout the case, Mills was "inconsistent, inaccurate and less than candid" while McCartney was "honest."
+After the divorce ruling, Justice Hugh Bennett said that, throughout the case, Mills was "inconsistent, inaccurate and less than candid" while McCartney was "honest".
 On 12 May 2008, Justice Bennett issued a decree nisi, which would become final after a period of six weeks.

 Marriage to Nancy Shevell

-McCartney began dating Nancy Shevell in November 2007.
+McCartney began dating Nancy Shevell, a former wife of New York politician Bruce Blakeman, in November 2007.
 Shevell is a cousin of the American journalist Barbara Walters.
 She was born in Edison, New Jersey, on 20 November 1959, and grew up there with her family.

-She was a graduate of J. P. Stevens High School and Arizona State University, was a member of the board of the New York Metropolitan Transportation Authority as well as vice president of a family-owned transportation conglomerate that includes New England Motor Freight.
+She is a graduate of J. P. Stevens High School and Arizona State University, was a member of the board of the New York Metropolitan Transportation Authority as well as vice president of a family-owned transportation conglomerate that includes New England Motor Freight.
 She resigned from the MTA board in January 2012.
 It was announced on 6 May 2011 that the two had become engaged.
 On 9 October 2011, McCartney and Shevell were married at Marylebone Town Hall, where his first wedding took place in 1969.
 The couple attended Yom Kippur synagogue services prior to the wedding, out of respect for Shevell's Jewish faith, but did not seek a religious blessing for their union.
 Upon their marriage, Shevell became Lady McCartney.
 McCartney wrote the song "My Valentine", from his 2012 album Kisses on the Bottom, about Shevell.